hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 The combustion of the waste happens in the furnace below the boiler.
 The heated gases from the furnace rise into a series of chambers in the boiler.
 This heat vaporises the water in the boiler's heat exchangers, a series of pipes filled with water, and creates superheated high pressure steam.
-This steam forces the blades of the turbine to rotate, driving the generator and making electricity.
+This steam forces the blades of the turbine to rotate, driving the generator and producing electricity.
+A tonne of MSW with suitable characteristics can result in 500-600 kilowatt hours (kWh).
-The water travels throught the system in a closed loop cycle - after passing through the turbine as steam it cools down and condenses back to liquid, then it returns to the heat exchangers to be heated again.
+The water travels through the system in a closed loop cycle - after passing through the turbine as steam it cools down and condenses back to liquid, then it returns to the heat exchangers to be heated again.

 <!-- the waste goes in -->
-As the waste arrives at an incinerator it is stored in bunkers.
-It is important for optimum incineration that the waste is off uniform quality.
-To achieve that, the waste is often mixed or shredded during pre-processing.
+The waste is often mixed or shredded during pre-processing, since uniform quality of the waste is important for optimum incineration.
+Pre-processed waste is stored in bunkers before being transferred into the furnace.
-Depending on the moisture content of the waste, it is either desirable to keep it in a bunker for several days to allow the moisture to sip down or processing it as quickly as possible is prefered due to a high risk of accidental ignition.
+If the moisture content of the waste is high, it is desirable to keep it in a bunker for several days to allow the moisture to accumulate at the bottom.
+On the contrary, if the waste is very dry, it is desirable to process it as quickly as possible due to a high risk of accidental ignition.
-Large grippers transfer the waste into the chutes leading to moving grates in the furnace.
+A mechanical grabber, capable of picking up 7 tonnes of waste at once, transfers the waste into the chutes leading to moving grates in the furnace.
 [Fluidized beds][8] have been developed as an [alternative to moving grates][9] but they are not widely used.
-[Moving grates, commonly used in Europe, are becoming common in China too where circulating fluidized bed technology was common before.][11]
+Moving grates, commonly used in Europe, are [becoming common in China too where circulating fluidized bed technology was common before.][11]
+The [advantages of fluidized bed technology][9] include improved combustion and smaller amount of bottom ash produced.
+These are often outweighed by the [additional costs][9] of the need for fuel preparation and bed material consumption.

 <!-- combustion -->
 The combustion occurs at a temperature between 850&#8451; and 1200&#8451;.
 Feeding uniform quality waste at the right speed avoids hot spots within the furnace and allows for a uniform temperature to be maintained.
-Waste with less than 50% organic fraction is ideal.
-If due to high moisture content the waste cannot self-sustain the required temperature during combustion, additional fuel has to be added, for example propane or waste with high calorific value.
+If due to high moisture content the waste cannot self-sustain the required temperature during combustion, additional fuel (for example propane or waste with high calorific value) has to be added.
+This often occurs when more than 50% of the waste is wet biowaste.
-Separating metals, glass and biowaste increases the calorific value of waste.
+Separating metals, glass and biowaste prior to incineration increases the calorific value of waste.
-Maintaining the required high temperature is essential to ensure that complete combustion and to form stable end products.
+Maintaining the required high temperature is essential to ensure complete combustion and to form stable end products.
 This is the main difference between incineration and open burning of waste which happens at much lower temperatures and hence leads to incomplete combustion and releases toxic pollutants.

 <!-- energy recovery -->
+The combustion process outputs thermal energy which has to be recovered on-site, since it is not readily transportable.
+The best incinerator plants in the world are 98% efficient at capturing thermal energy they produce.
+These are Combined Heat and Power (CHP) plants that both generate electricity and deliver residual heat to the neighborhood.
+This is done by routing low pressure steam from the turbine through a second closed water loop leading out into the neighborhood.
+Locating an incinerator next to an industrial area that can use the heat is a way to maximise the use of the available energy.
+Alternatively, the heat can be incorporated into the local district heating system or used to heat up nearby [swimming pools and tropical plant greenhouses][20].
+In the European Union, [a tonne of MSW typically results in 500 kWh of electricity and 1000 kWh of heat.][11]
+Further improving the efficiency of incinerator plants is an active area of research.
+For example, [a recent study][21] proposed using aluminium alloy-based Phase Change Materials in ceramic bricks in the combustion chamber to absorb temperature fluctuations and thus produce more heat.

 ### Incineration by-products

 <!-- bottom ash -->
 Apart from the heat, the principal byproducts of combustion are bottom ash and flue gas.